Standard Terms and Conditions of Trading

 The following terms and conditions apply to all Goods sold or to be sold, Software licensed or to be licensed, and/or Services provided or to be provided to the Customer.
 All definitions are given in Annex 1 to this document.

 1.1.
-These terms and conditions (hereinafter called “the Terms”) apply to all Agreements entered into between the Matrix IT and the Customer for the supply of Goods and Services to the Customer.
+These terms and conditions (hereinafter called “the Terms”) apply to all Agreements entered into between Matrix and the Customer for the supply of Goods and Services to the Customer.

 1.2.
-The Customer shall be deemed to have read, understood, and agreed to the Terms before entering into the Contract with Matrix IT; All Orders are accepted on the Terms, which supersede ALL others of whatever nature, unless expressly agreed otherwise in writing Matrix IT.
+The Customer shall be deemed to have read, understood, and agreed to the Terms before entering into the Contract with Matrix; All Orders are accepted on the Terms, which supersede ALL others of whatever nature, unless expressly agreed otherwise in writing Matrix.

 1.3.
-These Terms may only be amended, or varied with Matrix IT’s agreement in writing.
+These Terms may only be amended, or varied with Matrix’s agreement in writing.
 The Parties agree that these Terms will prevail notwithstanding any conflicting or additional terms or any Orders or other notifications submitted by the Customer.

 1.4.
 Words of a technical nature used in these Terms will (unless inconsistent with the context) be construed in accordance with general trade use in the computer industry in the United Kingdom.